 Best practices include:

-- Automatic job deletion after printing
+- Automatically deleting jobs after printing

-- Scheduled hard drive wiping
+- Scheduling hard drive wipes

-- Secure overwrite features
+- Using secure overwrite features

 6. Create Audit Trails and Logging Policies

-Your print environment should log:
+Your print environment should track:

-- Who printed documents
+- Who printed each document

-- When documents were printed
+- When the document was printed

-- Which device was used
+- Which device processed the job

-- Failed authentication attempts
+- Failed login or authentication attempts

-- Scan and fax transmission activity
+- Scan, copy, and fax activity

 7. Train Employees on Print Security